If you can’t find what you’re looking for, please get in touch.

 For banks and insurers, total assets are used instead of revenues as these companies do no report revenues.

-Net profitability.
-This is the ten-year average net return on lease-adjusted capital employed.
+Ten-year average net return on (lease-adjusted) capital employed.

 - Net return on capital employed = post-tax profit / (shareholder equity + total borrowings + lease liabilities)